ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/6_editing_data.md

 ### Exercise 6-1: Editing data

- 1. Open the [building footprint data](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/tb92-6tj8) in QGIS.
+ 1. Open the [Building Footprints](https://data.cityofnewyork.us/Housing-Development/Building-Footprints/tb92-6tj8) in QGIS.
  2. Pick a building to edit.
 Zoom and pan your map to it.
  3. Enter edit mode:
     1. Ensure the layer you want to edit is selected in the layers panel, and